unicef-drp/GeoSight-OS-Documentation/src/developer/guide/plugins.md

 ## 3. Reference Dataset

-The Reference Dataset serves as a local version of GeoRepo.
+The Reference Dataset plugin (reference_dataset) serves as a local version of GeoRepo, i.e. allow GeoSight users to upload reference polygon layers (e.g. national boundaries, provinces or districts) directly within GeoSight, without relying on a remote connection to GeoRepo.

 Users can upload their own vector files, similar to GeoRepo, which can then be used as a reference view in GeoSight.

 ![image](img/reference-dataset-1.png)
 _Image 4.
-If activated, a 'Local' tab will appear, allowing users to utilize the local reference dataset._
+If activated, a 'Local' tab will appear, allowing users to utilize the local reference datasets._

 ![image](img/reference-dataset-2.png)
 _Image 5.
 If activated, new view type options will be displayed as a tab._